hyperledger-archives/fabric/docs/Setup/Network-setup.md

 #### Pulling the images from DockerHub

-Once you have Docker (1.11 or greater) installed and running, and before starting any of the fabric components, you will need to first pull the fabric images from DockerHub.
+Once you have Docker (1.11 or greater) installed and running, prior to starting any of the fabric components, you will need to first pull the fabric images from DockerHub.

 ```
   docker pull hyperledger/fabric-peer:latest